PSF : Introduction to R Package for Pattern Sequence Based Forecasting Algorithm: PSF package description

 \subsection{Optimum cluster size selection}

 As aforementioned, clustering of data is one of the initial phases in PSF.
 The reference articles \citep{martinez2008lbf} and \citep{martinez2011energy} chose the k-means clustering technique for generating data clusters according to the time series data properties.
 The limitation of k-means clustering technique is that the adequate number of clusters must be provided by users.
-Hence, to avoid such situations, the proposed package contains a function \texttt{optimum\_k()} which calculates the optimum value for the number of clusters, (\texttt{k}), according to the Silhouette index.
+Hence, to avoid such situations, the proposed package contains a function \code{optimum\_k()} which calculates the optimum value for the number of clusters, (\code{k}), according to the Silhouette index.
 This function generates the optimum cluster size as output.
 In \citet{martinez2011energy}, multiple indexes (Silhouette index, Dunn index and the Davies--Bouldin index) were considered to determine the optimum number of clusters.
 For the sake of simplicity and to save the calculation time, only the Silhouette index is considered in this package, as suggested in \citet{martinez2008lbf}.

-This \texttt{optimum\_k()} is a private function which is not directly accessible by users.
-This function takes \texttt{data} as input time series, in any format be it matrix, data frame, list, time series or vector.
+This \code{optimum\_k()} is a private function which is not directly accessible by users.
+This function takes \code{data} as input time series, in any format be it matrix, data frame, list, time series or vector.
 Note that the input data type must be strictly numeric.
-This function removes all \texttt{NA} values while initiating the process, and returns the optimum value of number of clusters (\texttt{k}) in numeric format.
+This function returns the optimum value of number of clusters (\code{k}) in numeric format.